UPDATED 2023-03-20 (Bitcoin block 781608, 1 BTC = 27,350 USD)

 In June, 2017, I predicted that 98% or more of the new cryptocurrencies (“altcoins”), startups and so-called “initial coin offerings” (ICOs) or “token generation events” (TGEs) that had launched since 2016 were doomed to fail.
 It turns out, I was being far too kind.
 It looks like the real number is closer to 99.99%.
 Many (maybe even most?) are outright evil attempts to defraud people.
 Others might be well-intentioned, but have no hope of succeeding.
 And of the top 1% of really solid projects with fantastic leadership teams and great ideas–including some of the ones I mention below–even many of those will likely fail.

 Bitcoin is the clear winner for a long-term store of value, and eventually as a currency.
 There’s just no chance of anything else beating it (in my opinion, of course).
-Some of the other blockchain technologies that might prove valuable in other areas (e.g., for more complicated “smart contracts” or tokenizing other assets).
+Some of the other blockchain technologies might prove valuable in other areas (e.g., for more complicated “smart contracts” or tokenizing other assets).
+And there might well be future value from investing in companies that bring such technologies to market.
+But I currently don’t see any investment potential in other tokens developed just for the sake of making a token.

 If you find this page helpful, or just want to practice sending a micropayment via the Bitcoin Lightning Network, feel free to visit my Tip Jar.
 Thanks!